a-sakhizada/tinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a very basic full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This app was built during the Lighthouse bootcamp and is one of the very first apps created that uses a server and client.

 ## Final Product